 *Not available in all states

-On-exchange dental plans are purchased through public marketplaces, which are also referred to exchanges.
+On-exchange dental plans are purchased through public marketplaces, which are also referred to as exchanges.
 Off exchange refers to dental plans that are purchased outside of public exchanges through traditional sales channels.

-Affordable Care Act (ACA) legislation imposes an annual assessment on health insurers, including dental and vision insurers, beginning in 2014.
-The health insurance industry fee (ACA fee) and other fees contained in the ACA legislation are designed to help support cost-generating portions of the legislation like the individual insurance marketplace, state exchanges and health care research.
+The ACA imposed an annual assessment on health insurers, including dental and vision insurers.
+This health insurance industry fee and other fees contained in the ACA legislation are designed to help support cost-generating portions of the legislation like the individual insurance marketplace, state exchanges and health care research.

 The ACA fee is allocated among insurers in proportion to their premiums for the preceding year and other factors.
 Congress put a moratorium on the ACA fee for calendar year 2017, and it is uncertain whether the fee will continue to be imposed in future years.
 The ACA fee is not a tax deductible expense, which increases the cost of doing business from the perspective of health insurers.

 Depending on qualifications, such as number of employees and average income, your business may qualify for a small business tax credit.
 Employers are encouraged to go through the steps in the IRS Small Business Healthcare Tax Credit Worksheet to see if they are eligible for a credit.